How Homelessness Affects Society

 5. It Creates Social Barriers

-On the flip side of the coin, those who haven’t experienced homelessness will never be able to fully grasp what the homeless are going through.
+On the flip side, those who haven’t experienced homelessness will never be able to grasp what people experiencing homelessness are going through entirely.
 They tend to shrug them off as lazy bums who just can’t be bothered to work.

-The lack of empathy from one side and the fear of being judged by the other often lead to a breakdown of communication.
-This, in turn, drives a thick invisible wall between the two sides.
+The lack of empathy from one side and the fear of being judged by the other often lead to communication breakdown.
+This, in turn, drives a thick, invisible wall between the two sides.
 It becomes an “us” versus “them” instead of “we” against poverty.

 This social barrier only serves to bring to the fore those deeply rooted biases against the most vulnerable members of society.